-Peter was joint founder and first project director of the BBC Networking Club, which evolved into the current BBC website.
-Previously he was an Executive Producer at the BBC, where he developed numerous pioneering series including The Net, the first regular British television series about the Internet, and a weekly Radio 5 series The Big Byte.
-As Director of Webserve for the past twelve years, Peter created CancerHelpUK for the University of Birmingham, a major site which has since been adopted by the Cancer Research Campaign.
+Peter was the joint founder and first project director of the BBC Networking Club, which evolved into the current BBC website.
+Previously he was an Executive Producer at the BBC, where he developed numerous pioneering series, including The Net, the first regular British television series about the Internet, and a weekly Radio 5 series, The Big Byte.
+As Director of Webserve for the past twelve years, Peter created CancerHelpUK for the University of Birmingham, a significant site which has since been adopted by the Cancer Research Campaign.
 Among the many other sites he has been associated with are Trees for Life, Climate Care and Stop Stansted Expansion.

-David is a freelance internet consultant with 20+ years experience of software development, the last ten of which have been concerned with the writing of tools to enhance interactive websites.
-He has recently worked as a Java programmer for a group concerned with improving the quality of public transport information, and then worked developing PHP-based websites with Netweavers Consulting.
+David is a freelance internet consultant with 20+ years of experience in software development, the last ten of which have been concerned with the writing of tools to enhance interactive websites.
+He has recently worked as a Java programmer for a group concerned with improving the quality of public transport information and then worked developing PHP-based websites with Netweavers Consulting.

 Dr Steve Willoughby

-Steve spent 15 years as a teacher of chemistry, physics, maths and computing in a sixth form college.
-He was designing electronic community information systems before the internet and worldwide web came of age.
+Steve spent 15 years teaching chemistry, physics, maths and computing in a sixth-form college.
+He was designing electronic community information systems before the internet and the worldwide web came of age.
 He now runs an internet consultancy and teaches for the Open University, National Extension College and other colleges in East Anglia.
 He also runs his local community website in Saffron Walden.

 Researchers and contributors

 Monica has a longstanding interest in all aspects of the environment, including greener lifestyles, using energy and other resources efficiently, botany and nature conservation, and the peace movement.
-She has compiled two editions of Directory for the Environment and worked on many other environmental information projects.
-Other activities include freelance copy-editing and proof-reading and small-scale publishing.
-Her own imprint, Earthright Publications, has published two books, Generating Pressure and Power at Bay, about the successful campaign to prevent a nuclear power station being built, and to halt commercial sand extraction, on the Northumberland coast.
+She has compiled two editions of Directory for the Environment and worked on many different environmental information projects.
+Other activities include freelance copy-editing and proofreading and small-scale publishing.
+Her own imprint, Earthright Publications, has published two books, Generating Pressure and Power at Bay, about the successful campaign to prevent a nuclear power station being built, and to halt commercial sand extraction on the Northumberland coast.

 Jenny supplied advice and assistance with marketing when Green Choices started.
-Jenny has 30 years’ experience in both adult education and broadcasting in the commercial, voluntary and public sectors.
+Jenny has 30 years of experience in both adult education and broadcasting in the commercial, voluntary and public sectors.
 She was an Executive Producer and Commissioning Editor at the BBC and started the BBC World Service’s Education Service.
-She has developed many high profile media campaigns and is now a freelance consultant and project manager working in education and the media.
+She has developed many high-profile media campaigns and is now a freelance consultant and project manager working in education and the media.